Our school attendance target is 97%

 Attendance does become a concern if it falls below 97% and you will be contacted by school if this happens.
 Occasional absences do impact negatively on your child’s education and learning.
 Please work with us to avoid unnecessary absences.

 Every week, during Celebration Assembly, the overall attendance of each year group is read out.
 The class with the highest percentage wins the Attendance Cup.
-Attendance badges are also awarded to children who have 100% attendance each term.
+Attendance badges are also awarded to children who have over 97% attendance each term.
 Many children received these badges last year – well done!

 Reporting Absence